Florida emergency declared as Tropical Storm Ian strengthens

 The National Hurricane Center said Ian was forecast to strengthen before moving over western Cuba and toward the west coast of Florida and the Florida Panhandle by the middle of next week.
 The agency said Floridians should have hurricane plans in place and advised residents to monitor updates of the storm’s evolving path.

+The center issued an updated advisory at 5 a.m.
+Sunday, which noted the tropical storm was forecast to begin “rapidly strengthening later today” with the “risk of significant wind and storm surge impacts increasing for western Cuba.”

 Ian was expected to become a hurricane Sunday and a major hurricane as soon as late Monday.
-The storm had top sustained winds of 50 mph (85 kph) Saturday night as it swirled about 395 miles (630 kilometers) southeast of Grand Cayman, in the Cayman Islands.
+The storm had top sustained winds of 50 mph (85 kph) on Sunday morning as it swirled about 345 miles (555 kilometers) southeast of Grand Cayman, in the Cayman Islands.

-A hurricane warning was in effect for the island, and hurricane watches were issued for western Cuba.
+A hurricane warning remained in effect for the island and hurricane watches were issued for western Cuba.

 John Cangialosi, a senior hurricane specialist at the Miami-based center, said it wasn’t yet clear exactly where Ian will hit hardest in Florida.
 He said the state’s residents should begin preparing for the storm, including gathering supplies for potential power outages.